TheoHatzis/TheoHatzis.github.io/index.md

 * Semiconductor post silicon bench, PMU, PMICS and DCDC.
 * Bench Automation with Python, C# and Teststand
 * Hardware design and development on Medical, Scientific, Transportation Systems (Highways) and Wireless Terminals
-* Design to requirements, design for conformance, saftey, emissions, and environmental performance
+* Design to requirements, design for conformance, safety, emissions, and environmental performance

 ## Interests